3C of UI Design: Color, Contrast, Content

 No wonder, in the sphere of UI design color is one of the key steps to efficient result.
 It is actually a multi-functional and diverse tool able to fulfill several needs simultaneously:

-• supporting recognizability and brand awareness;
+- supporting recognizability and brand awareness;

-• supporting readability;
+- supporting readability;

-• strengthening call-to-actions;
+- strengthening call-to-actions;

-• satisfying aesthetic needs;
+- satisfying aesthetic needs;

-• sharpening navigation;
+- sharpening navigation;

-• enhancing intuitive interaction;
+- enhancing intuitive interaction;

-• beautifying visual solutions;
+- beautifying visual solutions;

-• creating clear and harmonic style.
+- creating a clear and harmonic style.

-Talking about interfaces, whose aim is to not just transfer visual message but also enable easy and successful interactions, a good way to check your solutions is a black-and-white look of the accomplished screen.
+Talking about interfaces, whose aim is to not just transfer a visual message but also enable easy and successful interactions, a good way to check your solutions is a black-and-white look at the accomplished screen.
 Observing it, you will quickly understand if the elements, which have to be noticeable and functional, work like this or get lost without colors.
-Don’t neglect this easy way to check the efficiency of your design: it will reveal ineffective combinations and will easily show what are the potential problems of your interface for color-blind users.
+Don’t neglect this easy way to check the efficiency of your design: it will reveal ineffective combinations and will easily show what the potential problems of your interface are for color-blind users.

 The Gourmet website